josephfusco/mett-tc/opord/mission.md

   - /opord/mission-2/
 ---

-Who, What Where, When, and (most importantly) Why?
+Who, What, Where, When, and (most importantly) Why?